infecsean/Obsidian-Cloud/School Notes/Daily/write thoughts.md

 		- Load
 		- New Save
 	- Settings (@me if you need details)
+		- Resolution
-		- Graphics
+		- Fullscreen
-		- Sounds
+		- Volume
-		- Key Binds
+		- Controls
 	- Matchmaking (if co-op content is separate)
 	- Friends (overkill?)
 	- ?Credits?